 - 1. Check for software/firmware updates on the web. - 2.
-Check the Bluetooth card flex cable underneath the top case.
+Check the Bluetooth card flex cable.
 Make sure the cable is not damaged and is fully seated. - 3.
 Check the Bluetooth flex connection to the trackpad flex. - 4.
-Check the top case flex connection to the main logic board. - 5.
-Replace the Bluetooth card. - 6.
-Replace the top case.
+Check the flex connection to the main logic board. - 5.
+Replace the Bluetooth card. - Replace the logic board.